Phil Mendelson: 2018

 Mendelson ran for a third term, facing progressive challenger Ed Lazere, and won renomination with 63% of the vote.
 He won the general election over Libertarian candidate Ethan Bishop-Henchman.

 In 2019, Mendelson proposed changes that would significantly limit the ability for the public to access government records through the Freedom of Information Act.
 Mendelson claimed that the changes were necessary to limit frivolous requests while activists insisted that the changes would prevent the public from uncovering fraud, waste, and abuses.
 Mendelson was also criticized for introducing the changes as a technical amendment, not separate legislation, which would require a public hearing.

 Mendelson was an active proponent for a no-bid, sole-source contract to launch the District's sports betting program.
 Mendelson insisted that a competitive bid for the $215 million contract would result in unacceptable delays of two to three years.
 He downplayed the inexperience of local partners and claimed that any award would risk conflicts of interest.
 After the Council narrowly approved the bid, it was discovered that the main local partner had no employees and was led by a Maryland resident.

 2021

 After 3 years of budget battles, Mendelson was finally able to fully fund the Tipped Worker Fairness Act of 2018 a long-sought compromise bill stemming from the battle over Initiative 77.
 Among the many additional regulations surrounding hospitality venue operations, this bill formed the Tipped Workers Coordinating Council within the DC government to oversee the implementation of the law and act as a formal body to make policy recommendations to the appropriate District agency.
 Importantly this council is made up of directors of several District agencies along with 4 seats reserved for workers, 2 appointed by the Mayor and 2 by the DC Council Chairman.
-Mendelson appointed known hospitality advocate Zachary Hoffman in May of 2021 with the other seat vacant for some time.
+Mendelson appointed known hospitality advocate Zachary Hoffman in May 2021 with the other seat vacant for some time.